 "Can someone please remind Captain Badass here that her last two fights before coming to WWE ended with her unconscious and sobbing in the cage?
 Four years ago, you were untouchable.
 Now?
 Not so much.
 You're a class act, @RondaRousey"

-The WWE Universe has found a temporary new heel in Rousey, but with the way the women’s division is shaking up, fans might be getting their last glimpse of her as an active WWE star before potentially leaving the company.
+The WWE Universe found a temporary new heel in Rousey, but with the way the women's division is shaking up, fans have gotten their last glimpse of her as an active WWE star before she left the company to raise a family.
+Time will tell if Rousey makes a return, or if she's done with the "f***ing act" forever.